-- 5.3.1 Recommendation: Statutorily require that child sex trafficking victims have the right to a victim advocate and their identifying information is protected from disclosure in court records. - Policy Goal 5.4 State law provides for privileged communications between caseworkers and child sex trafficking victims.
+5.3.1 Recommendation: Statutorily require that child sex trafficking victims have the right to a victim advocate and their identifying information is protected from disclosure in court records.
+(See Issue Brief 5.3.)

-Idaho law does not provide for privileged communications between caseworkers and child sex trafficking victims.
+Policy Goal 5.4 State law provides for privileged communications between caseworkers and child sex trafficking victims.